i2 Notebook SDK

 We will now find the color for each vehicle.
 Instead of accessing the item types in the schema, we'll need to access the property types in the vehicle item type.

-2. Use the vehicleItemType object to get the property type that corresponds to that type identifier.
+1. Use the vehicleItemType object to get the vehicle color property type via the property's display name.

 api.runTrackedMutations((_, mutations) => {